RepairBoy/Simon-Game/README.md

 # Simon-Game

 A personal web development project done for educational purposes.
-The project was in accordance with an online Udemy cource provided by Dr. Angela Yu and https://www.appbrewery.co/ .
+The project was in accordance with an online Udemy course provided by Dr. Angela Yu and https://www.appbrewery.co/ .
 Tools used : HTML, CSS, JS, Jquery.

 Simon is a classic game that tests a player's memory and ability to follow a pattern of lights and sounds.